 Only a solid white Maine Coon or one with some white in its coat will have blue eyes or sometimes just one blue eye.

-A cat with two different colored eyes (odd eyes) has heterochromia, a harmless genetic condition which means one eye is colored and the other has no color and appears blue.
+A cat with two different colored eyes (odd eyes) has heterochromia, a harmless genetic condition that results in one eye being pigmented with color whilst the other has no color and so appears blue.

 5. Noses and Paw Pads